filadog/TinyClicker/README.md

 A simple background autoclicker for the Tiny Tower game tailored for the greedy Golden Tickets collectors.\
 TinyClicker implements image pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower.

+## Current project state
+TinyClicker will most likely not receive any updates from me in the future. \
+I stopped playing due to the devs making too much in-the-face ads and microtransactions.

+Feel free to fork the repository or reuse the code.
+The repository is under MIT license. \
+Some services, such as image or text recognition (OpenCvSharp and Tesseract) might prove helpful in similar .NET projects.

 ##